 There are no dining options on-site, but breakfast is brought to your room daily in a picnic basket and there are plenty of restaurants within walking distance.

 who's been there

 Start planning your tailor-made trip by contacting one of our Netherlands specialists

 - Make an enquiry

-Hotel Beijers has 15 rooms, divided between five categories: Small, Medium, Large, Suites and Cellar Suites.
-The main differences between rooms are sizes, and each room is decorated with traditional furnishings and rich jewel tones.
-Antique furniture fills the rooms and in some there are original architectural designs such as brickwork, wooden beams and slanted ceilings.
+Hotel Beijers has 15 rooms and suites, divided between five categories: Small, Medium, Large, Suites and Cellar Suites.
+Each is decorated with traditional furnishings and jewel tones.
+You'll find antique furniture and, in some cases, original architectural designs such as exposed brickwork, wooden beams and slanted ceilings.
 The Cellar Suites are subterranean, with arched stone ceilings and an old well with a glass lid so you can see the water flow.